abrar-sde/Sprint_Review_App/README.md

     npm start
     ```

-    The React app should now be running on `http://localhost:3001`, and the Rails API should be running on `http://localhost:3000`.
+    The Rails api should now be running on `http://localhost:3000`, and the React APP should be running on `http://localhost:3001`.

 ## Usage